One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Peruse the Seattle Art Museum

-From the downtown monorail station, you’ll have a few options.
+From the downtown monorail station, you’ll have a few options for sightseeing.
 The area around the station is home to some of the best places to go shopping in Seattle.
 You may want to spend time browsing fashions at boutiques or shopping malls like Pacific Place.

-Need to stock up for your Pacific Northwest trip?
+Need to stock up for tackling the outdoors on your Pacific Northwest trip?
 There are several outdoor stores nearby on Pike Street, including The North Face and Arc’teryx.

 Seattle Art Museum